 Ideas for Teaching Pragmatics with Memes

 There are a lot of things you can do with these memes in the classroom.
-I’ve attached a few above also from https://www.eatliver.com.
-You can share them with students and ask them to analyze them.
-What assumptions do we have in these contexts?
-How were those norms broken?
+I’ve attached a few above from https://www.eatliver.com but the PunHub Instagram account is the best place to get them-do check them for classroom appropriateness and language level though.
+You can share them with students and ask them to analyze them with the following questions:

 Other Pragmatics Lesson Ideas